gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Combinatorics/README.md

 It all comes to the number of elements processed by the `Distinct` operation.
 The number of resulting permutations is `n!` where `n` is the size of the input sequence.
-So if we take care to perform `Distinct` on the input sequence instead, we are going to achieve considerable savings in number of operations and amount of used memory.
+So if we take care to perform `Distinct` on the input sequence instead, we are going to achieve considerable savings in the number of operations and amount of used memory.
 Like so:

 ``` csharp